cambridge-collection/digitalpreservation-docs.lib.cam.ac.uk/cul-digital-preservation-policy.md

 #### 3.1.1 Collection materials
 Digitised versions of physical and analogue works as well as born-digital materials (e.g., research outputs, archival materials) that must be preserved can be found across the Libraries.
 All of the Libraries’ digital collection objects and associated metadata are in-scope for long-term preservation.

-The Digital Preservation Programme will develop capabilities4 for digital collection materials held by the Libraries and prioritise those held by the University Library.
+The Digital Preservation Programme[^4] will develop capabilities4 for digital collection materials held by the Libraries and prioritise those held by the University Library.
 The Libraries’ collections will continue to grow as new collections are established and materials and formats are added to existing collections.
 Capabilities will be designed for known use cases, with the understanding that new use cases will be identified and existing use cases will evolve over time.

 Prior to ingest into systems, digital collection materials will be kept on backed-up, resilient storage with checksums to ensure the files remain unchanged, and integrity can be later verified.
 Some digital collection materials will be acquired on handheld media (e.g., hard drives, CDs) that will need to be transferred to this other storage; there are also analogue materials that will need to be digitised.
 The care of the media and analogue carriers are the responsibility of the collecting or creating area to which the materials belong.